fridgemagnet3/uip/README.md

 - [modified version of the XRoar emulator](https://github.com/fridgemagnet3/xroar) using a [Linux TAP device](https://en.wikipedia.org/wiki/TUN/TAP)
 - Dragon 64 connected via serial to a [Linux TAP device](https://en.wikipedia.org/wiki/TUN/TAP)
-- Dragon 64 connected via serial (and suitable transceiver) to a [Waveshare ESP32-S3-ETH microcontroller](/esp32-eth-slip-gw) - work in progress
+- Dragon 64 connected via serial (and suitable transceiver) to a [Waveshare ESP32-S3-ETH microcontroller](/esp32-eth-slip-gw)

 In all build configurations, the Dragon will respond to ping requests.